How to Secure a Spot in Gmail Primary Inbox

 If your email resembles a message your subscribers might receive from a friend or a coworker, there’s a higher chance that it’ll land in the Primary inbox.

 That said, you can’t ditch HTML altogether.
-For one, you need it for personalization purposes like dynamic emails.
-Plus, even plain text is crafted with HTML these days.
+For one, you need it for personalized emails using dynamic email content.
+That said, in an HTML vs plain text email battle, plain text will almost always win.

 So, how can you avoid the downsides of HTML while getting the most out of its benefits?